A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 F Cecil Cobb

-Sport On Setit by F Cecil Cobb (1911).
-With a rifle borrowed from Powell Cotton the author and his hunting partner hunted elephant, waterbuck, kudu and more along the banks of the rivers Artbara and Setit in the Sudan.
-Recent Addition
+Sport On The Setit by F Cecil Cobb (1911).
+With a rifle borrowed from his friend Major Powell Cotton, the author and his hunting partner hunted elephant, waterbuck, kudu and more along the banks of the rivers Atbara and Setit in the Sudan.

 Reginald Davey Cooper